internet-of-plants/iop-hal/README.md

 If you want a higher level framework, safer, but more opinionated, check: https://github.com/internet-of-plants/iop

 Note: Posix target turns some functionalities into No-Ops, we intend to improve this, but some are naturally impossible to implement for this target.
-If some is needed you should make a speci fic target for that platform, as it surely will depend on things outside of the C++17 + posix API.
+If some is needed you should make a specific target for that platform, as it surely will depend on things outside of the C++17 + posix API.
 The Posix target is mostly for ease of testing.

 # Example